austinfreenet/afn-docs/afn_nextgen_project.md

 Ok, so John and I talked and we decided to setup and walkthrough isconf 2i as a candidate for the nextgen management platform.

+## 2017-5-30

+I've setup a base isconf 2i and installed a base Debian VM with it.
+The next step is to get it up on the internet.
+Perhaps another DO VM.